-For example, multiple support representative may be able to assist with billing inquiries, but it makes sense to start with your accounts payable representative.
-If they’re unavailable, the call will automatically be directed to another customer support associate.
+For example, multiple support representatives may be able to assist with billing inquiries, but it makes sense to start with your accounts payable representative.
+If they're unavailable, the call will automatically be directed to another customer support associate.
 If no customer support rep is available, perhaps the next step would be to ring the support team manager.

 The goal here is to connect the customer with a knowledgeable representative, regardless of individual availability.

 Shared Inbox.
 Support and sales teams need to work together seamlessly.
 No customer inquiry should go unanswered, nor any sales qualified lead go unpursued.
-Giving multiple users access to the same voicemail inbox improves response-time, time-to-resolution, and deals won.
+Giving multiple users access to the same voicemail inbox improves response time, time to resolution, and deals won.
 Adding users to a shared inbox is an easy step that instantly leads to positive results.

 Final Thoughts: The Value of Onboarding